This camera manual library is for reference and historical purposes,

 After taking all 12 pictures turn the Film Winding Knob about 6 turns, to take up the remaining film.
 Then open the camera and remove the film. |

-SIGHTING THE SUBJECT AND
+THE SUBJECT AND FOCUSING

 You see the picture before taking Your Yashica is a twin-lens reflex camera.
 The lower lens takes the picture.
-The upper lens is for focusing and composing on the ground glass viewing screen.

 |